-You are entitled to file a complaint with the Danish Data Protection Agency if you are dissatisfied with the way the Danish Gambling Authority processes your personal data.
+You are entitled to file a complaint to the Danish Data Protection Agency if you are dissatisfied with the way the Danish Gambling Authority processes your personal data.

-The Danish Data Protection Agency is a central independent authority, which supervises compliance with personal privacy rules in Denmark.
-You will find contact information for the Danish Data Protection Agency at www.datatilsynet.dk.
+The Danish Data Protection Agency is a central independent authority, which supervises compliance with regulations on personal data in Denmark.
+You will find contact information of the Danish Data Protection Agency at www.datatilsynet.dk.

-There are several laws governing the processing of personal data.
-The purpose of the rules is to ensure the protection of the fundamental rights and freedoms of natural and legal persons in the processing of their personal data.
+There are several laws regulating the processing of personal data.
+The purpose of the rules is to ensure the protection of the fundamental rights and freedoms of natural persons in the processing of their personal data.